-I understand why many Western and European clients are so adamant on hiring a native speaker for writing jobs.
+I understand why many Western and European clients are so adamant about hiring a native speaker for writing jobs.
 The certain obvious ‘standard of guarantee’ that comes associated with the prestigious class of native speakers, is a feat that one may not expect from a writer of non-native origin.

 Just that, a native speaker is expected to meet certain baseline standards in English vocabulary.
 Mostly since the folks from the western world have used English for ordinary regular communication in their daily lives.